 GRAND ISLAND, Neb.
-(KSNB) - A Grand Island man facing 43 felony counts in a credit card fraud case may now have to face trial.
+(KSNB) - A Grand Island man is getting jail and probation in connection with a credit card fraud case dating back to 2017.

-These crimes are related to a series of fraudulent credit card transactions spanning from February to July of this year, many of which involved compromised accounts from the central Nebraska area.
+The crimes were related to a series of fraudulent credit card transactions spanning from February to July of 2017, many of which involved compromised accounts from the central Nebraska area.

 Martinez Coca pleaded no contest to five counts of felony forgery in a plea arrangement.
 This week a judge sentenced him to one year in jail and five years probation..